Generating Use Cases for Smart Earbuds

 A Strategic Approach

-We kicked off our UX work with a three-day design sprint.
-Product, engineering, and business leads collaborated to learn about the priorities, questions, and challenges facing the hearables’ project.
-Inspired by the initial user research findings, we led the team through interactive design thinking exercises, from sketching to experience prototyping.
-The biggest accomplishment of the design sprint was establishing a shared understanding of this evolving product space, identifying the key strategic areas where Qualcomm can provide unique value, and creating a cohesive action plan.
+We began our UX work with a three-day design sprint.
+Product, engineering, and business leads came together to discuss the priorities, questions, and challenges related to the hearables project.
+Drawing on the initial user research findings, we guided the team through interactive design thinking exercises, which included sketching and experience prototyping.
+The main achievement of the design sprint was establishing a shared understanding of this evolving product space.
+We identified key strategic areas where Qualcomm can offer unique value and developed a cohesive action plan.

 Ethnographic Research

-Building off the sprint, we focused our in-depth user research on three main use cases:
+Building on our sprint, we conducted in-depth user research focusing on three primary use cases:

-• Hearing assistance when socializing in noisy environments
+• Hearing assistance while socializing in noisy environments

-While we explored several research questions for each use case area, one key question throughout the study revolved around audio curation: what do people want to hear or not want to hear when engaging in different activities in various contexts?
+In exploring multiple research questions for each use case, one key question regarding audio curation emerged throughout the study: what do people want to hear or avoid hearing when engaging in different activities and contexts?

 Translating Findings into Design Insights